If you've got a passion for the theatre and have excellent leadership and organisational skills, the role of theatre manager could be for you

 Income figures are intended as a guide only.

 Due to theatre opening times, working hours are generally varied and unsocial.
 You'll be expected to regularly carry out weekend and evening work.

-- Most jobs are full time and managers are employed by the theatre company, sometimes on a fixed-term contract.
+Most jobs are full time and you'll be employed by the theatre company, sometimes on a fixed-term contract.
 There are also opportunities for freelance consultancy work.

-Postgraduate study is not essential, although graduates with an unrelated degree may consider taking a postgraduate course in arts administration to build on your knowledge.
+Postgraduate study is not essential, although if you have an unrelated degree you may consider taking a postgraduate course in arts administration to build on your knowledge.
 However, it's worth checking employers' requirements before undertaking this.

 Search for postgraduate courses in arts management.